-‘Virago’ is vibrant, compelling, brave and dynamic, exploring the light vs dark and the real vs fairytale versions of female existence.
-The work looks at female body image and in particular women’s complex relationship with their own bodies, teasing the audience with perceptions and misconceptions of the female and gender.
+‘Virago’ is vibrant, compelling, brave and dynamic.
+It explores the light vs dark and the real vs fairytale versions of female existence, teasing the audience with perceptions and misconceptions of the woman and gender.

-‘Virago’ is uncompromising, thought provoking and humorous.
+‘Virago’ is uncompromising, thought provoking and inspiring.
 It is both a protest and a celebration.
 Come and be part of the revolution.

 choreographer / dance artist

 ‘Mesmeric’ ‘dynamic’ and ‘brave’ are all words that have been used to describe Virago, translating as the ‘female warrior’ from Latin and the ‘the brave one’ in Hindu.
 The merging of languages in the title itself reflects the performance’s intention; the courageous and daring nature of the performance comes in its ability to represent voices from Europe, the Middle East, South Asia and Africa, acting as a mouthpiece for women worldwide.

 Exploring a range of decisions and choices made throughout life, Virago - described as a woman of great stature and strength - braves these moments, at times flourishing, whilst at others being silenced.
 The genre of a dance-digital solo production was particularly fitting to exploring the contortion of the soul as one ducks and dives through life’s challenges.
 Impressive lighting and symbolism were combined to powerfully convey the struggle of the female; light and image were manipulated to work alongside the live body, distorting as the constricted light streams acted as both a confinement and liberation to Virago’s movement.